Adventures in Asian Art

 The second Kanji means heart, mind, soul, or essence.

-Together, these two Kanji create a word that is defined as "purified spirit" or "enlightened attitude" within the context of Japanese martial arts.
+Together, these two Kanji create a word defined as “purified spirit” or “enlightened attitude” within Japanese martial arts.

-This is one of the five spirits of the warrior (budo), and is often used as a Japanese martial arts tenet.
-Under that context, places such as the Budo Dojo define it this way: Senshin is a spirit that protects and harmonizes the universe.
+洗心 is one of the five spirits of the warrior (budo) and is often used as a Japanese martial arts tenet.
+Under that context, it's often defined as a spirit that protects and harmonizes the universe.
 Senshin is a spirit of compassion that embraces and serves all humanity and whose function is to reconcile discord in the world.
 It holds all life to be sacred.
 It is the Buddha mind.

 The Tao or Dao of Being Human / Humanity